Sumboard

 Platform stability concerns.
 Teams on Reddit and G2 consistently report the same experience: Sisense's platform can be unpredictable.
 Dashboards that worked yesterday break today.
 Scripts execute partially, creating inconsistent outputs that require constant troubleshooting.
 One engineering lead we spoke with spent more time debugging Sisense issues than actually building analytics features.

-The challenge isn't just technical—it's strategic.
+The challenge isn't just technical.
+It's strategic.
 When your embedded analytics become a support burden instead of a product feature, you're not just dealing with a tool problem.
 You're dealing with a positioning problem.

 Pricing opacity becomes pricing shock.
 The Sisense pricing conversation typically goes like this: "Contact sales."
 After weeks of back-and-forth, the number lands somewhere between $50K and $100K+ annually, depending on your data volume and user count.
 For B2B SaaS companies trying to budget analytics infrastructure, this creates planning uncertainty.